prey/prey-node-client/README.md

 NPM will automatically run Prey's post install script, which will do three things:

+  - install dependencies for plugins that require them,
-  - install system scripts (the network trigger daemon),
+  - install system scripts (i.e. the network trigger daemon),
-  - run the script for the first time, so that the cron entry is set,
   - and achieve nirvana.

+Once done, you can call Prey through a terminal and it will take of setting the driver up by asking you a couple of
+questions:

+    $ prey

+And that's it.
+If everything went well, you can now begin controlling your device remotely through your chosen driver.

 ## Playing around

-Once installed, you can call Prey through a terminal and it will take of setting everything up by asking you a couple of questions.

-    $ prey
+Prey runs automatically by being called either through cron or the network trigger daemon.
+However if you want to run it and play around you can call it command line arguments.

-If you wish to use another driver, simply call Prey using -s (for setup) and -d (with the name of your chosen driver).
+If you wish to use another driver, simply call Prey using the `-d` argument, with the name of your chosen driver.
 For instance:

-    $ prey -s -d campfire
+    $ prey -d console

-This will ask for the campfire driver's config values and set it as the default driver to use.
+If you wish to change the default driver to use at runtime, use the `-s` argument in addition to `-d` and you'll be prompted to set it up.
+For additional command line options, type:

+    $ prey -h

 ## Configuration